devhasanmia/meeting-room/README.md

 # Meeting Room

-A web application for managing meeting rooms with efficient and user-friendly features.
+A web application for managing meeting rooms with efficient and user-friendly features

 ## Technologies Used